 Special Diets: Pescatarian, Vegetarian,

 Gluten-Free (not GF dedicated)

 Making a Reservation for Afternoon Tea at Grand Hotel

-Guests of Grand Hotel can reserve their spot at afternoon tea at anytime prior to or during their stay by simply speaking with the front desk or concierge.
-Those who aren’t staying at the hotel can still come into the hotel for afternoon tea with a reservation, and will also have to pay a $10 fee to enter the hotel.
-This fee prevents the hotel from being over run by curious visitors who aren’t staying the hotel, which preserves the peaceful atmosphere of the hotel for guests and staff.
+Guests of Grand Hotel can reserve their spot at afternoon tea at any time before or during their stay by simply speaking with the front desk or concierge.
+Those who aren’t staying at the hotel can still come into the hotel for afternoon tea with a reservation and will also have to pay a $10 fee to enter the hotel.
+This fee prevents the hotel from being overrun by curious visitors who aren’t staying at the hotel, which preserves the hotel’s peaceful atmosphere for guests and staff.

 Afternoon Tea Ambience